alisohrabit/ACF4Elementor/README.md

 * `elementor-acf4ele.php`	- Main plugin file, used as a loader if plugin minimum requirements are met.
 * `plugin.php` - The actual Plugin file/Class.

-For more documentation please see [Elementor Developers Resource](https://developers.elementor.com/creating-an-extension-for-elementor/).
+For more documentation please see [Developers Website](https://avengering.com/en/blog/).